Water damage and insurance

-- Inspect hoses and faucets.
-Check hoses leading to water heaters, dishwashers, washing machines and refrigerator icemakers annually.
-Replace those with cracks or leaks, and replace them all every five to seven years.
+- Inspect appliance hoses and faucets.
+Make it a practice every year to check hoses leading to water heaters, dishwashers, washing machines and refrigerator icemakers.
+You may also want to invest in a water leak monitoring and shut-off system that can alert you to any leakage issues.
+Immediately replace any hoses that have cracks or leaks, and replace them all every five to seven years.

 - Inspect showers and tubs.
-Check the seal and caulking around showers and tubs to make sure they are watertight.
+Check the seal and caulking around showers and tubs to make sure they are watertight and reseal if necessary.

-- Shut off the water supply to the washing machine while away on vacation, and never leave the house while the washer or dishwasher is running.
+- When away on vacation, shut off the water supply to the washing machine and never leave the house while the washer or dishwasher is running.

-- Know the location of the main water shut off valve in your home.
+- Know the location of the main water shut-off valve in your home.
 A damaged hose or a burst pipe can send water racing into your home.
-By knowing where this valve is located and how to shut off the main water supply, you can save yourself time and money.
+Being able to locate and shut off the main water supply quickly will save stress, money and time.

 - Install an emergency pressure release valve in your plumbing system.
 This will protect against the increased pressure caused by freezing pipes and can help prevent your pipes from bursting.

-- Check pipes.
-Look closely for cracks and leaks and have the pipes repaired immediately.
+- Check plumbing and heating pipes.
+Look closely for cracks and leaks and have any necessary repairs made immediately.

-- Caulk and seal windows.
-Preventive maintenance will guard against water seepage.
+- Caulk and seal windows to guard against water seepage.

-- Inspect your roof.
-Look for missing, damaged, and aging shingles.
+- Inspect your roof for missing, damaged and aging shingles and make necessary repairs.

 - Check your downspouts.
 Remove debris that may have accumulated in downspouts and rain gutters.
 Position downspouts so that they direct water away from the house.

-- Check sprinklers and irrigations systems.
-Be sure sprinklers and irrigation systems are not damaging the walls and foundations of the house; turn off and drain outside faucets to protect against frozen pipes.
+- Check sprinklers and irrigation systems to be sure they are not creating water damage to the walls and foundations of the house.
+Turn off and drain outside faucets to protect against frozen pipes.

 - Install gutter guards to prevent gutter clogs and keep water flowing away from the house instead of accumulating on the roof.